tus/tus-resumable-upload-protocol/README.md

 ## Abstract

-The protocol describes the use of a subset of [RFC 2616](http://tools.ietf.org/html/rfc2616) (HTTP 1.1) in order to achieve a [RESTful](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) mechanism for resumable file uploads.
+The protocol describes the use of [RFC 2616](http://tools.ietf.org/html/rfc2616) (HTTP 1.1) in order to achieve a [RESTful](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) mechanism for resumable file uploads.